Iri25/lab03-ai-evolalgos-Iri25/README.md

 # evolutionary-algorithms
 Python project that contains 3 folders with applications that solve problems through methods inspired by nature using evolutionary algorithms.

+## Key concepts:
+- evolutionary algorithms
-Key concepts are evolutionary algorithms and the Ant Colony Optimization (ACO) algorithm.
+- the Ant Colony Optimization (ACO) algorithm

 ### The problem of identifying communities in a complex network